 - 1. Create a New part.
 Use the default ANSI Part template. - 2.
 Right-click Front Plane from the FeatureManager.
-This is your Sketch plane. - 3.
-Click Sketch from the Context toolbar.
+This is your Sketch plane.
+Click Sketch from the

+Context toolbar.
 Click the Line Sketch tool.
-Sketch a horizontal line through the origin as illustrated. - 4.
-Click Centerpoint Arc from the Consolidated Arc Sketch toolbar.
+Sketch a horizontal line through the origin as illustrated.

+- 3. Click Centerpoint Arc from the Consolidated Arc Sketch toolbar.
 The Arc icon is displayed on your mouse pointer.
-Click a location on the

-- 6. Drag to set the angle and the radius of the arc.
+Click a location on the horizontal line left of the origin.
+Do not pick the origin or the endpoint. - 4.
+Click a position to the right and up on the horizontal line. - Drag to set the angle and the radius of the arc.
 Release the mouse button to place the arc.
-View the Arc PropertyManager and the coordinates. - 7.
-Click OK ✓ from the Arc PropertyManager. - 8.
+View the Arc PropertyManager and the coordinates. - 6.
+Click OK ✓ from the Arc PropertyManager.
 Close the model.